Sakuntala (Claudel): Description

 Claudel started on the work c.1886, with two designs in terracotta, and a third (now lost) probably in clay or plaster.
 These terracotta studies were sold in 2017, with one bought by the Musée d'Orsay in 2017 for €467,800, and the second sold for €65,000.

 In connection with her early work on the piece, on 8 November 1889 Claudel wrote to her friend Florence Jeans: "I’m now working on my two larger-than-life figures and I have two models per day: a woman in the morning, a man in the evening.
 You can understand how tired I am: I regularly work 12 hours a day, from 7 in the morning until 7 in the evening, and when I get home, it's impossible for me to remain standing and I go directly to bed."

-The sculpture was one of Claude's first major independent works.
+The sculpture was one of Claudel's first major independent works.
 She completed a fully realised plaster version of the sculpture in 1888, which became an important milestone in the recognition of Claudel as a talented artist in her own right.
 The large work measured 190 × 110 × 60 cm, and was a critical success when exhibited at the Salon des Artistes Français in 1888, winning an honourable mention, but no commission to create a bronze or marble version was forthcoming.
 Rodin, with assistance from Gustave Geffroy, sought a government commission for a marble version of Sakuntala in 1895, but a commission failed to materialise.
 Claudel donated the plaster version to the Musée Bertrand in Châteauroux in 1895.

 Claudel's plaster sculpture may have been influenced by Rodin's 1882 sculpture The Kiss (Le baiser) and his c.1884 Eternal Springtime (L'Éternel Printemps), but in turn it inspired Rodin's 1890-1893 sculpture The Eternal Idol (L'Eternelle idole), and there are further echoes in his 1889 L'homme et sa pensée.
 Her brother Paul was particularly annoyed at any comparison with The Kiss as he considered Sakuntala to be far superior.